riccardograsselli95/Grasselli_Thesys/README.md

 Step 4: launch main.py

 Every main.py is configured for the a singular dataset and will save results in Results folder.
-It's present also the Tensorboard file obtained during training session.

 With print_results.py you can load results.json file and visualize results with Matplotlib.